 Foresight GC2 Simulator Review

 Foresight offers a product called the GC2.
 The GC2 is first and foremost a launch monitor with the capability to integrate into a full-immersion, projection-based simulator.
 The GC2 acts as the engine for a Foresight simulator.
 The idea behind this product is to start with the base GC2 and build your perfect setup from there.
 The GC2 starts at just under $7,000 and can go up to around $40,000 for a complete setup.
-Structure options are pretty limited, but on the same token if you’re using it as a launch monitor your choices are much better.
+Structure options are pretty limited, but if you’re already using it as a launch monitor your choices are much better.